CLSherrod/clsherrod.github.io/_posts/2008-09-25-virgin-twitter.md

 date: 2008-09-25
 published: true
 categories:
-- Essays
+  - Business & Entrepreneurship
 tags:
-- business
+  - richard-branson
-permalink: "/virgin-twitter/"
+permalink: /virgin-twitter/
 ---
 I blogged about Richard Branson having a blog two days ago.
 I was very excited that he was going to blog occasionally.
 His fans and I (his biggest fan) could hear directly from him.
 I ordered his new book and looked forward to reading it.